From an unprecedented lockdown to a promising liftoff.

 Much of Hudson’s tutorial with Kopp is rooted in the experience developing alongside his father.
 Doug Hudson was the career passing leader at Nicholls State University for more than thirty years with 7,670 yards until the mark was broken in 2018.
 He was selected in the seventh round of the 1987 NFL Draft by the Kansas City Chiefs.

-When college football power brokers quiz Matt on Maddox, the reply is swift and relevant.
-“They’re not interested if he doesn’t have all the measurables so that’s a given.
-First and foremost, I tell coaches that Maddox brings the absolute highest character who will represent your program well, regardless of how the playing time shakes out.
+When college football power brokers quizzed Matt on Maddox, the reply was swift and relevant.
+“They weren’t interested if he didn’t have all the measurables so that was a given.
+I told coaches that Maddox brings the absolute highest character who will represent your program well, regardless of how the playing time shakes out.
 Second, he’s a fast learner and makes everyone around him better.
 The epitome of the position is not how good is the player, it’s how far he can propel those around him.
 Maddox has that contagious quality that breeds team success.”

 Kopp quarterbacks with a commanding calm in the tsunami storm of defensive duress.
 His bloodlines and gut-burn-to-be-great moxy project encouraging outcomes.
 Three brothers extended their scholar-athlete careers to the Division I level.
 Anderson ‘19 was the leading force and scorer for Eagle Basketball while leading St. Thomas to the 2019 TAPPS 6A regional finals.
 He made an immediate impact at Lamar University where he was named Male Freshman of the Year.
 Miller was the leading scorer as a sophomore for Northwestern basketball in 2020.
 Braden Kopp played tight end at Vanderbilt where he was a three-time All-SEC Academic Honor Roll member.